The BURRITO BROTHERS are

 The funny name makes a lot of sense.

-Chris, Bob, Tony and Pete have played together since the 1990s in Mr. Hyde.
+Chris, Steve, Tony and Pete have played together since the 1990s.
 They know and like each other's moves.
 This band is tuned in, turned on, upbeat and loaded with great songwriting and musicianship.
 These guys drove up in the same car.

 “Smiling” Tony Paoletta is a truly gifted pedal steel player.
 He’s fully versed in the Sneaky Pete oeuvre.
 And, essentially, every other steel player who came before him.
 Tony brings unlimited creativity to the table.
 His admirers are legion.